fortio/tclock/README.md

         Don't show seconds
   -radius float
-        Radius of the disc around the time in proportion of the time width (default 1.2) -truecolor
+        Radius of the disc around the time in proportion of the time width (default 1.2) -text string
+        Text to display below the clock (during countdown will be the target time, use none for no extra text)
+  -truecolor
         Use true color (24-bit RGB) instead of 8-bit ANSI colors (default is true if COLORTERM is set)